 TGbe editor: Modify the text in P95L63 of 11be draft 1.1 as follows:

-The UL Length subfield of the Common Info field indicates the value of the L-SIG LENGTH field of the solicited HE TB PPDU.
+The UL Length subfield of the Common Info field indicates the value of the L-SIG LENGTH field of the solicited HE TB PPDU and is present in all Trigger frames except the MU-RTS frame(#4186).
 The UL Length subfield is set:

 — As defined in 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is an HE TB PPDU. — As defined in 35.4.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is an EHT TB PPDU.

+The Allocation Duration subfield is present in an MU-RTS Trigger frame and is defined in 9.3.1.22.5 (MU-RTS Trigger frame format) (#4186, 7327, 7665).

 TGbe editor: Modify the text in P116L53 of 11be draft 1.1 as follows:

-The UL Length, GI And HE-LTF Type, MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power, Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, and Doppler and UL HE-SIG-A2 Reserved subfields in the Common Info field are reserved.
+The UL Length(#4186, 7327), GI And HE-LTF Type, MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power, Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, and Doppler and UL HE-SIG-A2 Reserved subfields in the Common Info field are reserved.
 In the HE variant of the Common Info field, the HE-SIG-A2 Reserved subfield is reserved,